|Variable||Response Level||Acceleration Factor (95% CI)||p Value|

 |Distal anastomosis diameter||≤2.0 mm||Reference||<0.001|

 For each variable, the acceleration factor represents the change in time to graft occlusion for the increment noted.
 An acceleration factor >1.0 means that an increase in the value of the associated variable leads to an increase in the length of time to graft occlusion; an acceleration factor <1.0 means that an increase in the value of the associated variable leads to a decrease in the time to graft occlusion.
-For example, adjusting for all other variables, for every increase in 10 years of age, there is a 1.84 increase in the time to graft occlusion.
-Thus, if a 50-year old man will occlude his graft at 5 years, then a 60-year old man will occlude his graft at 1.84 × 5 or 9.2 years, all other variables being equal.
+For example, adjusting for all other variables, for every 50-mg/dl increase in cholesterol, there is a decrease in the time to graft occlusion by a factor of 0.82.
+Thus, if a man with a serum cholesterol level of 200 mg/dl will occlude his graft at 5 years, then a man with a serum cholesterol level of 250 mg/dl will occlude his graft at 0.82 × 5 or 4.1 years, all other variables being equal.